 To use the tools and resources online, visit www.harvardpilgrim.org and select the Member Login button.
 First time users must create an account and then log in.
 After you log in, click on the "Tools and Resources" link from your Member dashboard.
-Look for the Estimate My Cost Link to get to the cost transparency tool.
+Look for the Estimate My Cost link to get to .

-When you receive Covered Benefits under the Plan, you will receive an Activity Statement This is also known as a Summary of Payment.
+When you receive Covered Benefits under the Plan, you will receive an Activity Statement.
+This is also known as a Summary of Payment.
 The Activity Statement lists the Covered Benefits, the cost for those Covered Benefits, and your Member Cost Sharing.
 You have the right to ask that your Activity Statement be sent to you.
 It may be sent to a specific mailing address, or electronically through your secure online account, or to an authorized third party on your behalf.
-In certain some instances, you may also request that we not send an Activity Statement for a specific service.
+In some instances, you may also request that we not send an

+Activity Statement for a specific service.
 You may contact Member Services to make these requests.

-For any questions, call Member Services at 1-888-333-4742 if you have any questions.
+For any questions, call Member Services at 1-888-333-4742.
 Member Services staff can help you with questions about the following: